DUznanski/vornmath/README.md

 If applied to a matrix and a vector or two matrices, it performs linear algebraic multiplication: each entry of the result takes the matching row of the left operand and the matching column of the right operand, multiplies them together component wise, and takes the sum.
-A vector on the left side acts as a row vector; a vector on the right side acts as a column vector.
-The result is a vector or matrix with the same number of rows as the left operand and the same number of columns as the right operand.
-The left operand's number of columns, and the right operand's number of rows, must be the same for this to work.
+In order for this to work, the column count of the left operand and row count of the right operand must be the
+same: for matrices this means that they must follow the pattern `matαxβ * matγxα = matγxβ`, where the greek letters are replaced by numbers.
+Using a vector as the left operand acts like a row vector `matαx1`, and as the right operand acts like a column vector `mat1xα`.
+If you need componentwise matrix multiplication, see [matrixCompMult](#matrixcompmult).
+If you need algebraic multiplication of two vectors, see [dot](#dot) to get a scalar or [outerProduct](#outerproduct) to get a matrix.

 Multiplying a `quat` by a `vec3` results in the vector rotated by the quat.